 The contractor shall demonstrate to the satisfaction of the Engineer that the lighting system is fully operational prior to submitting a pay request.
 Failure to do so will be grounds for denying the pay request.
-Months in which the lighting systems are not maintained and not operational will not be paid.
+Months in which the lighting systems are not maintained and not operational will not be paid for.
 Payment shall not be made retroactively for months in which lighting systems were not operational.

+Basis of Payment

-Basis of Payment.
-Maintenance of lighting systems shall be paid for at the contract unit price per calendar month for MAINTENANCE OF LIGHTING SYSTEM.
+Maintenance of lighting systems shall be paid for at the contract lump sum price for MAINTAIN EXISTING LIGHTING SYSTEM, which shall include all work as described herein.